ninjaxelite/nexus3-cleanup-release-artifact/README.md

 - repositoryName
 - whitelist

-at the beginning of the script to clean up your nexus repository.
+at the beginning of the script and then run it to clean up your nexus repository.